 Krul’Dar and his rebels, unlike Holly, hadn’t crossed the Ankaran mountains.
 They’d teleported directly into the Shattered Territories, courtesy of an intricate spell called Hythilium’s Fold.
-Wodec hadn’t purposefully withheld it from Holly; he’d learned it in the Bloom after he’d defected.
-The Celestine Paladin had given him careful instructions (study the night sky and wait for the Raging Centaur to cross the first star on the left side of the Anixium Labyrinth) before casting the spell.
+Wodec hadn’t withheld it from Holly-as-Kor’Thank; the mage had learned it in the Bloom after he’d defected.
+The Celestine Paladin had given him careful instructions (study the night sky and wait for the Raging Centaur to cross the leftmost star on the Anixium Labyrinth) before casting the spell.

-Wodec had given his troop of forty-four barbarians an ancient and powerful stew that had nullified the effects of the Shattered Territories.
-As a result, the barbarians hadn’t experienced the same time distortion suffered by Holly, nor were they hunted by evil beasts that wore their faces.
-It wasn’t anything particularly grand; he’d boiled several handfuls of dried fungus in an iron kettle, then given the concoction to his fellow travelers.
-Upon drinking it, they’d experienced wondrous vibrations that made them thrum like Zilthanian lyres, and witnessed fantastic designs appear out of nowhere.
-Some had been reduced to a weeping mess as the magic fungi gently guided them into their innermost selves, revealing everything they’d done to be a joyous thread in an infinite tapestry.
+Wodec had given his troop of forty-four barbarians a powerful stew that nullified the effects of the Shattered Territories.
+As a result, they hadn’t experienced the temporal distortion suffered by Holly, nor were they hunted by evil beasts that wore their face.
+The elixir wasn’t anything special; he’d boiled several handfuls of dried fungus, and given the resulting concoction to his fellow travelers.
+After they’d drunk it, wondrous vibrations had thrummed through their bodies like Zilthanian lyres, and they witnessed fantastic designs appear out of nowhere.
+Some had been reduced to a weeping mess as the magic fungi gently guided them to their innermost selves, revealing everything they’d done to be a joyous thread in an infinite tapestry.

 Consequently, crossing the Territories only took a few months.
-Their journey was easy and light, marked by laughter and cheer rather than paranoia and monotony.
-Each night, they regaled each other with hearty tales of bravery and triumph, enjoying the prelude to the coming conflict.
+The journey was easy and light, marked by laughter and cheer instead of fear and monotony.
+Every night, they basked in tales of bravery and triumph, enjoying the prelude to the coming conflict.

 This was never far from Krul’Dar’s mind, but Wodec assured him that the best way to assist their king was to keep the troops in good spirits.
-They had to concentrate on staying healthy, keeping sharp, and tending to their mounts.
-According to Wodec, when they arrived on Kor’Thank’s adopted world, their saurian steeds would grant them an advantage.
+Stay healthy and keep sharp.

-Courtesy of the mage’s aetheric vision, he’d received knowledge of the strange realm called “Earth.”
-Not enough to make him an expert, but enough to garner a passing familiarity with Earthling customs, along with a basic grasp of technology and etiquette.
-The Indashi had listened with wide eyes and parted lips as Wodec spoke of pedal-operated carts, and of a soul-sick populace trapped in an arbitrary construct: the first world.
-These sad denizens were chained to glowing automata (Cahm-PYOO-ters) which had been designed and refined by the merchant class (Core-pore-A-shions).
+Courtesy of Wodec’s aetheric vision, he’d received knowledge of the strange realm called “Earth.”
+Not enough to make him an expert, but enough to garner a passing familiarity with life in San Francisco.
+The Indashi had listened with wide eyes as Wodec spoke of pedal-operated carts, of a soul-sick populace trapped in an arbitrary construct: the first world.
+These sad denizens were chained to glowing automata (Cahm-PYOO-ters) designed and refined by the ruling merchant class (Core-pore-A-shions).
 Krul’Dar took notes in a hide-bound notebook.

-“Wait,” he said, taking advantage of a lull in the storytelling.
+“Wait,” he said, taking advantage of a lull in the story.
 “They live in the lap of mechanistic luxury, yet they still suffer?”

-Wodec’s snowy-bearded lips curved up in a smile.
+Wodec’s lips curved up in a smile.
 “Ironic, is it not?
-For the most part, they have forgotten the greatest of treasures, the one thing that renders luxury into a trifling curio.”
+For the most part, they have forgotten the greatest of treasures, the one that renders luxury into a trifling curio.”

 “Purpose.”
-Krul’Dar couldn’t help but think of Kor’Thank.
+Krul’Dar thought of Kor’Thank.
 “You speak of purpose.”

 “Indeed.”
 Wodec nodded.
-“Holly’s purpose, ironically enough, is to discover that her vengeance-borne fantasies are completely irrelevant.
-She views herself as different than her fellow Earthlings, but she isn’t.
+“Holly’s purpose is to realize and accept that her vengeance-borne fantasies are completely irrelevant.
+She views herself as better than her fellow Earthlings, but she isn’t.
 Not really.”
 The mage cast a weighted look at his fellow barbarians.
 “Take her existence as a cautionary tale.
-Life gives us clues.
-Should you decide to ignore them and cease learning, you will end up committing the First Sin: you will deem yourself separate from all, you will deem yourself better than all.
-This feels good in the short-term, but in the long term, it is a ridiculous way to live.
+Life provides clues.
+Should you choose to ignore them and cease learning, you will end up committing the First Sin: you will deem yourself separate, and you will deem yourself better.
+You will chain yourself to hierarchies of worth, when everyone is already born worthy.
+This will feel good in the short-term, but in the long term, it is a ridiculous way to live.
 You will cut yourself off from the flow of the True, and though you may gain power, it will not last.”